 Indicators: Special Reception Needs

 1. Is there an assessment of special reception needs of vulnerable persons in practice?

-⊠ Yes □ No
+ Yes 🗌 No

-The legislation relating to the reception of asylum seekers does not foresee a mechanism for identifying vulnerable persons with special needs.
-Article 2(1) GVG-B states that attention should be paid to special needs when the asylum seeker is registered in the Basic Care System.
-As already mentioned, asylum seekers have to undergo a mandatory health examination after having submitted the asylum application.
-In principle, all asylum seekers should have health insurance and they may be transferred to a hospital for necessary medical treatments.
+The legislation relating to the reception of asylum applicants does not foresee a mechanism for identifying vulnerable persons with special needs.
+Article 2(1) GVG-B states that attention should be paid to special needs when the asylum applicant is registered in the Basic Care System.
+As already mentioned, asylum applicants must undergo a mandatory health examination after having submitted the asylum application.
+In principle, all asylum applicants should have health insurance and they may be transferred to a hospital for necessary medical treatments.

 The Basic Care laws of Lower Austria, Salzburg, Tyrol and Vorarlberg, Burgenland, Carinthia, Upper Austria mention special needs of vulnerable persons.
-Elderly persons, handicapped persons, pregnant women, single parents, children, victims of torture, trafficking, rape or other forms of severe psychological, physical or sexual violence are considered as vulnerable persons.
-In the laws of the federal province of Vienna, vulnerable asylum seekers are not mentioned.
-Nevertheless, the federal provinces have to respect national and international law, including the recast Reception Conditions Directive.
-A special monitoring mechanism is not in place.
-It is the responsibility of the asylum seeker, social worker, social pedagogue or the landlord to ask for adequate reception conditions from the relevant authority and service provider.
+Elderly persons, handicapped persons, pregnant women, single parents, children, victims of torture, trafficking, rape, or other forms of severe psychological, physical, or sexual violence are considered as vulnerable persons.
+In the laws of the federal province of Vienna, vulnerable asylum applicants are not mentioned.
+Nevertheless, the federal provinces must respect national and international law, including the recast Reception Conditions Directive.
+A special monitoring mechanism was not in place as of 2024.
+It is the responsibility of the asylum applicant, social worker, social pedagogue, or the landlord to ask for adequate reception conditions from the relevant authority and service provider.
 Strategic litigation on the matter is very difficult due to the complexity of the legal situation.
+As mentioned above (see Dispersal across federal provinces) the problem of the lack of adequate screening during initial reception and the insufficient passing on of information during the further distribution of asylum applicants to the federal states is well known.
+The